Last update: Apr. 5, 2017

 Winner(s) will be announced by September 15, 2017, and will be commissioned to write a work of approximately 10 minutes for the TCO.
 The final composition will likely be based on the excerpt, although this is not absolute.
 The TCO will also work with winner(s) to write a commissioning grant, and will provide coaching from the jury throughout the compositional process.
 Scores and parts should be ready by March 1, 2018.

-Commissioned pieces will be premiered at the TCO’s annual concert in June 2018.
+Commissioned pieces will be premiered at the TCO’s annual concert on June 22, 2018.

 Winner(s) will receive:

 - An archival recording of the performance